RyaraSUKI/sugarcube-2-modloader-origin/docs/core/methods.md

 ************************************************************************************************ -->
 # Methods {#methods}

-Most of the methods listed below are SugarCube extensions, with the rest being either JavaScript natives or bundled library methods that are listed here for their utility—though, this is not an exhaustive list.
+Most of the methods listed below are SugarCube extensions, with the rest being either JavaScript built-ins or bundled library methods that are listed here for their utility—though, this is not an exhaustive list.

 For more information see:

-* [MDN's JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) for native JavaScript object methods—and more.
+* [MDN's JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) for JavaScript built-in methods—and more.
-* [jQuery API reference](https://api.jquery.com/) for native jQuery methods.
+* [jQuery API reference](https://api.jquery.com/) for jQuery built-in methods.

-Additionally.
-SugarCube includes polyfills for virtually all JavaScript (ECMAScript) 5 &amp; 6 native object methods—via the [es5-shim](https://github.com/es-shims/es5-shim/) and [es6-shim](https://github.com/paulmillr/es6-shim/) polyfill libraries (shims only, no shams)—so they may be safely used even if your project will be played in ancient browsers that do not natively support them.

 <!-- ***************************************************************************